James Orr (academic): Career

-Orr is currently an associate professor of Philosophy of Religion at the Faculty of Divinity at the University of Cambridge; previously, he spent four years as a McDonald Postdoctoral Fellow in Theology, Ethics, and Public Life at Christ Church, Oxford.
+As of 2025, Orr is an associate professor of philosophy of religion at the Faculty of Divinity, University of Cambridge; he had previously spent four years as a postdoctoral fellow at the McDonald Centre of Theology, Ethics, and Public Life at Christ Church, Oxford.

-He is also a national conservative commentator and has been described by JD Vance as his "British sherpa".
+Orr is a national conservative commentator and has been described by US vice-president JD Vance as his "British sherpa".
 He has written for many publications on the themes of Christianity, academic freedom and the Trump-Vance administration.

-He is UK Chairman of the Edmund Burke Foundation, which aims to strengthen the principles of national conservatism, and a member of the advisory council of the Free Speech Union.
-He co-runs the Roger Scruton Legacy Foundation.
+Orr serves as chair of the Edmund Burke Foundation, which aims to strengthen the principles of national conservatism, and as a member of the advisory council of the Free Speech Union.
 He chairs the advisory board of the Centre for a Better Britain, a think tank formerly known as Resolute 1850.
+Orr is a fellow at the private Ralston College in Savannah, Georgia, which is funded by Paul Marshall, the owner of GB News and The Spectator.

 Orr has links with numerous figures in politics.
-In 2021 Orr invited Jordan Peterson to speak at Cambridge University.
+In 2021 he invited Jordan Peterson to speak at the University of Cambridge.